ACADEMIC SERVICES Frequently ASKED Questions

 • How do you handle upsets?

 First of all, we view upsets as communication.
 The Learner is communicating either a discomfort or frustration.
 We also acknowledge the difference between frustration and sensory overload.
 Most often, the Learner is overwhelmed and having a hard time re-regulating.
-We therefore take a least to most strategy with upsets.
+We therefore take a least-to-most strategy with upsets.
 We offer a separate, quiet space with minimal sensory input to allow the Learner to re-regulate.
 When appropriate, we will offer support for communication once we feel the Learner is safe to both themselves and others.
 We will not shame or punish our Learners for upsets knowing these events are deeply stressful for the Learner.
 If a conflict has occurred between individuals, we offer a reparative opportunity to build relationships within our Community.

 • Do you provide alternative communication training?